hemangpandhi/android_internals/EMAILJS_TROUBLESHOOTING.md

 ```
 EmailJS: Loaded
-Config: {publicKey: "LMsUX_rrpIYPFa76a", serviceId: "service_dygzcoh", ...}
+Config: {publicKey: "YOUR_PUBLIC_KEY", serviceId: "service_dygzcoh", ...}
-EmailJS initialized with key: LMsUX_rrpIYPFa76a
+EmailJS initialized with key: YOUR_PUBLIC_KEY
 ```

 ## If Still Not Working: